0100101101011010/food/_pages/bakery.md

 ![ugly butter cookies from jellie's bakery](/food/images/bakery-biscuit-waffle-cookies.jpg){:width="40%"}{: .image-right}

 $12 per dozen.
 These don't look like much, but according to my boyfriend they are "the best cookies I've ever eaten."
-They're a bit like a super duper rich shortbread.
+They're a little like a super duper rich shortbread.

 Ingredients: butter, sugar, vanilla extract, pastry flour, cinnamon powder, salt